crocs-muni/open-source-development-course/README.md

 In order to pass the course, the student must:

 * **Contribute to an existing open-source project in scope of 50-60 hours.**
 The student chooses the open-source project for contribution themselves, but this selection must be approved by the teachers till 1st of March.
-Tasks from the [Red Hat Open Source Contest](https://research.redhat.com/red-hat-open-source-contest/) are pre-approved.
-If you choose elsewhere, look for known active projects that you are not yet part of.
+Look for known active projects that you are not yet part of.
 * **Track time spent on the project.**
 The student has to have a detailed report on time spent on the course.
 The tracking has to be automatic (e.g. using [Toggl](https://toggl.com/) or similar).
 The tracking must be task-based (i.e. per-day report is not sufficient).
 Each reported period must have a start-time, end-time, short work description and a category (analysis/implementation/management).
 * **Hand in three compulsory homework assignments.**